Occupational Science Mobilization Initiative

 - Creativity and the ability to think “outside the box”

-For questions about this position, contact Dr. Beccy Aldrich PhD, OTR/L at .(JavaScript must be enabled to view this email address).
+This residency is ideal for a part-time student who wants flexibility in arranging a uniquely tailored academic course and residency plan.
+For questions about this position or to apply, please send a CV and statement of interest to Dr. Beccy Aldrich PhD, OTR/L at .(JavaScript must be enabled to view this email address).

 ⋯